We’re here to take care of one another.

 If you’d prefer to remain anonymous, you can file a report through Notre Dame’s SpeakUp website, receive information about sexual assault, harassment, and misconduct, and schedule a meeting with a university administrator to discuss your concerns.

-If you don’t have the resources to buy football tickets, attend concerts on-campus, or spiritual retreats off-campus—or any campus-sponsored activity, for that matter—don’t worry: the Rector Fund can help.
-We established the Rector Fund to ensure that every student can receive the full Notre Dame experience, regardless of his or her financial situation.
-If you’re a student who meets financial aid guidelines, you can contact any rector on campus to see if the event you hope to attend qualifies.
+If you don’t have the resources to buy football tickets, attend concerts on-campus, or spiritual retreats off-campus—or any campus-sponsored activity, for that matter—don’t worry: the Student Experience Fund can help.
+We established the Student Experience Fund to ensure that every student can receive the full Notre Dame experience, regardless of his or her financial situation.
+If you’re a student who meets financial aid guidelines, you can contact any rector on campus or the Office of Student Enrichment to see if the event you hope to attend qualifies.

 Your Safety at Notre Dame